Kelly Holcomb: Buffalo Bills

 Holcomb went to the Buffalo Bills before the 2005 season.
 He started half of the games in his first season as a Bill while J. P. Losman started the other half.
 Holcomb threw ten touchdowns and eight interceptions with 1,509 passing yards that season.
 In Holcomb's second and final season as a Bill he didn't play a regular season game the whole season.

-Philadelphia Eagles

-He was traded on March 26, 2007 to the Philadelphia Eagles with Takeo Spikes for Darwin Walker and a conditional 2008 draft pick, which the Bills would use to select Stevie Johnson.
+He was traded on March 26, 2007, to the Philadelphia Eagles with Takeo Spikes for Darwin Walker and a conditional 2008 draft pick, which the Bills would use to select Stevie Johnson.
 However, Holcomb never played a regular season game as an Eagle and was quickly traded.

 Minnesota Vikings

-On August 27, 2007, the Philadelphia Eagles traded Holcomb to the Minnesota Vikings for a sixth round pick in the 2009 NFL Draft.
+On August 27, 2007, the Philadelphia Eagles traded Holcomb to the Minnesota Vikings for a sixth round pick in the 2009 NFL draft.
 Holcomb played and started three games that season throwing two touchdowns and an interception with 515 passing yards.
-After the 2007 season, the Vikings then went on to release him on February 27, 2008.
+After the 2007 season, the Vikings went on to release him on February 27, 2008.